zsuzsannamangu/DjangoFinalProject/README.md

     else: #if not, it will leave the table empty as we didn't put anything inside of the dictionary return render (request, 'Herbs/herbs_search.html', {})

-# Web Scraping with Beautiful Soup - views.py
+# Web Scraping with Beautiful Soup

-## The following code is to display information sourced from another website via web scraping.
+## Function in views.py:

     def createBeautifulsoup(request):
     url = "https://plantyou.com/category/all-recipes/" #this is the url that I'm scraping